 - Hold a valid, unencumbered RN license in the United States - Complete all prerequisites courses with a grade of "C" or higher.
 Grades of "C-" or lower must be repeated.
-Minimum cumulative GPA must be 2.0 or above. - Complete a Progression to Major form with their academic adviser. - Please note: Science prerequisites may not be repeated more than once to achieve the "C" minimum.
+Minimum cumulative GPA must be 2.0 or above. - Complete a Progression to Major form with their academic adviser.

-Student Notification of Admission Status
+Student Notification of RN-BSN Admission Status